 Continuing the Passion

 Volunteer mentors work with a small group of elementary or middle school boys or girls on their STEM projects.
-No STEM background or mentoring experience is necessary – the school’s teachers and STARBASE staff will be there to guide you.
-Adult to student ratio is 1:5, and groups are gender-specific.
-Interactions take place during a 1-2 hour block of time.
-Mentoring 2.0 is typically scheduled once a week.
+No STEM background or mentoring experience is necessary–the school’s teachers and STARBASE staff will be there to guide you.
+The adult to student ratio is 1:5, and groups are gender-specific.
+Mentoring takes place during a 1-2 hour block of time and is typically scheduled once a week.